aurelappius/mocap_plotter/README.md

 the "err" column will be removed soon.

-The data can be collected using the mocap_data_logger (hyperlink tbd)
+The data can be collected using the mocap_data_logger (https://github.com/aurelappius/Vicon_Csv_logger)

+If it doesnt work, delete the first few lines of the data using a text editor